 However, kids aren’t the only ones who aren’t climbing trees.
 Adults aren’t either.

-Until recently, Jack Cooke, author of the forthcoming book “The Tree Climber’s Guide,” hadn’t climbed a tree in 20 years.
+Until recently, Jack Cooke, author of “The Tree Climber’s Guide,” hadn’t climbed a tree in 20 years.
 He thinks the reasons once-frequent tree climbers quit as they age is both fear and shame.
 But while fear of leaving the ground behind is natural, he says our shame is a product of social conditioning.

 “Adults are embarrassed to be seen in trees, and it's a vicious circle.
 It’s such an unusual sight in the city that people don’t know how to react.
 A lady spotted me 40 feet up a pine tree and rang the police to tell them a man was about to commit suicide.”